mustafa-bugra-yildiz/dotfiles/NOTES.md

 # Notes

-- Ghostty is broken on nixpkgs.
+- Ghostty is broken on nixpkgs, using Homebrew casks for it for now.